Generic selectors

 Berberine is found in several different plants and has been used for centuries in Chinese medicine, Ayurvedic practices, and Native American healing.
 Plant species containing berberine include goldenseal (Hydrastis canadensis), Oregon grape (Berberis aquifolium), bayberry (Berveris vulgaris), coptis (Coptis chinensis), Amur cork tree (Phellodendron amurense), and tree turmeric (Berberis aristata).
 One definition of berberine from ScienceDirect, “A bird’s eye view on a therapeutically ‘wonder molecule’: Berberine”:

-“Berberine is a quaternary ammonium salt and naturally occurring benzylisoquinoline alkaloid, present in numerous medicinal herbs’ roots and stem bark as an active constituent, especially in the genus Berberis.
+“Berberine is a quaternary ammonium salt [not to be confused with man-made chemical “quats” used in disinfectants] and naturally occurring benzylisoquinoline alkaloid, present in numerous medicinal herbs’ roots and stem bark as an active constituent, especially in the genus Berberis.
 It contains many pharmacological properties such as antioxidant, antiviral, antidiabetic, antidepressant, antidiarrheal, antibacterial and many more.”

 Berberine is known for its positive effects on glucose (sugar) management and blood pressure, and in fact does much more.
 It has been used to improve cellular processes that today are known to aid in treating and preventing cancer, diabetes, cardiovascular, and neurodegenerative diseases.
 The Natural Medicines Comprehensive Database identifies berberine as effective for high levels of cholesterol, and the hormonal disorder that causes enlarged ovaries with cysts—polycystic ovary syndrome (PCOS).